psreekrishnan/logstash/README.md

-# logstash-charm
-Juju Logstash charm
+# Juju Logstash charm

+This principal charm will deploy Logstash application

+Read metadata file for options.